UniversalDependencies/docs/_ja-overview/introduction.md

 # Basic Policy

+Japanese language is written without word boundaries.
+We tend to define smaller morpheme unit than word unit in order to keep the unit uniformity.
+Therefore, when we define the morpheme unit as the Universal Dependency word unit, we have to annotate the compound word construction (Yamada et al. 2010) which is defined in the morphology layer of Japanese linguistics.

 Universal Dependency scheme does not suit for Japanese dependency annotation.
 Their dependency annotation label set includes several different layers such as morphology, syntax dependency and semantic dependency.

-Japanese language is written without word boundaries.
-We tend to define smaller morpheme unit than word unit in order to keep the unit uniformity.
-Therefore, when we define the morpheme unit as the Universal Dependency word unit, we have to annotate the compound word construction which is defined in the morphology layer of Japanese linguistics.

 To split between the morphology issue and syntactic dependency issue, we define Japanese base phrase unit --- Bunsetsu (文節) --- for the syntactic dependency annotation.
 The morphology issue includeing multi-word expression issue is encapsulated within the bunsetsu definition.
 We can concentrate to annotate purely syntactic phenomena.

+The discrepancy between the syntactic phrases and phonetic (accent) phrases is another issues on the word-based dependency annotation.
+We focus not on speech corpora but on written corpora.
+We leave this issue from Universal Dependency annotation schema.

 The Part-of-speech in Japanese corpora can be split two philosophies: lexicon-based (語彙主義) and usage-based (用法主義).
 Lexicon-based is to extract all possible categories for one word as a label.
 For example, the label "名詞-普通名詞-サ変形状詞可能" means that the word can be Noun or Verbal Noun or Adjective.
 The label for the word is maintained in a large-scale PoS tagged lexicon and used in semi-markov model based morphological analyzers.